epitome-mvc/Epitome/README.md

 <a class="btn btn-large" href="https://epitomemvp.uservoice.com/" target="_blank">Issue / Discussion on UserVoice</a>

 ## Changelog
+- 0.2.0
+ - big shift in he way Sync works with servers.
+Previously, Model and Collection were only accepting `application/json` as content type to be returned.
+Failing to receive that caused the browser not to fire any readystatechange events, which in turn caused all change/save/sync/error events not to bubble.
+As of this version, Epitome will also accept `text/plain` and `text/html` as fallbacks.
+There is still an expectation to convert the responseText to an Object, so failure to do so will fire `error` events instead.
+ - Model.Sync now accept an optional argument `request`, which accepts a Class constructor for the MooTools Request with your own definition of what success/failure is and conversion to JSON.
 - 0.1.10
  - fixed bug where fetch/save/create/update events were firing before model.isNew was being changed
 - 0.1.9